Postgraduate studies

 Foundations in Clinical Research and Critical Evaluation

-This course will be delivered in six two-hour sessions, over two days.
-The course is in-person only, but an online option will be made available in the future.
-Formal presentations will be interspersed with case studies and short exercises.
+The short course will be delivered in 11 sessions lasting approximately one hour each, over two days.
+Formal presentations will be interspersed with case studies and practical short exercises.
 Course participants will have opportunity to ask questions and seek clarification during each session, and also provide feedback at the end of the course.
-Each session will end with review questions for formative self-assessment.
+Some sessions will end with review questions for formative self-assessment.

-• Session 1: Key concepts in clinical research
+• Session 1: Planning a clinical research study

 • Session 2: Study designs